·9 min read·Blog

 This is a two-part blog series where I share my journey of turning a Windows machine into a publicly exposed honeypot designed to lure, log, and learn from real-world attackers.

-• Part 2: The Day I Became a Digital BeekeeperThis part dives into what happened once the trap went live.
-From Chile brute-force bots to SQL injection attempts from Vietnam, I unpack the attacks, analyze behaviors, and extract actionable threat intelligence.
+• Part 2: The Day I Became a Digital Beekeeper.This part dives into what happened once the trap went live.
+From Chile brute-force bots to SQL injection attempts from Vietnam, I break down the attacks, examine behaviors, and gather useful threat intelligence.
 Real tools.
-Real TTPs.
+Real techniques.
 Real learning.

-🧠 Whether you’re a red teamer, defender, or just cyber-curious—this series offers a close-up look at the reality of life on the edge of the internet.
+Whether you’re a red teamer, defender, or just curious about cybersecurity, this series gives you a close-up look at the reality of life on the edge of the internet.

 Part 1: Building a Windows Honeypot – Behind the Screens of a Trap Machine

-It started with a simple idea: What if we could observe attackers in their natural habitat?
-Honeypots aren’t new, but running a high-interaction Windows honeypot on a public IP with real-looking services adds a dangerous allure.
-I wasn’t just simulating threats—I wanted to become bait.
+It started with a simple idea: What if we could watch attackers in their natural habitat?
+Honeypots aren’t new.
+Still, running a high-interaction Windows honeypot on a public IP with real-looking services brings a thrilling risk.

 “The moment you expose a service to the internet, someone, somewhere, is trying to break into it.”